 Are you looking to increase healthy and sustainable seafood in your diet, but out of quick and easy ideas?
-This Pesto Salmon and Zoodles in Parchment features frozen (or fresh) salmon with spiralized zucchini noodles, tiny tomatoes, and corn all tossed with your choice of homemade or prepared pesto.
+This Quick Salmon and Zoodles in Parchment features frozen (or fresh) salmon with spiralized zucchini noodles, tiny tomatoes, and corn all tossed with your choice of homemade or prepared pesto.
 Garnished with fresh lemon, basil and toasted pinons, and this dish is elegant enough for company but easy enough for weeknight supper!

 Disclosure: By posting this recipe I am entering a recipe contest sponsored by the Seafood Nutrition Partnership and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 Do you have a spiralizer?
 If so, have you made “zoodles?”
 Embracing trends is not “me.”
 I cook and blog about what I like to prepare and eat!
 I also have a plethora of both motorized and non-motorized appliances.
-I was reluctant to get yet another appliance that would sit on my pantry shelves. 🙄 At some point I succumbed… I bought a spiralizer!
+I was reluctant to get yet another appliance that would sit on my pantry shelves. 😂 At some point I succumbed… I bought a spiralizer!

-When I was working on this Pesto Salmon and Zoodles in Parchment, my focus was on #Seafood2xWk, and I was looking for a simple (and quick) dish that could be done by most (if not all) home cooks on a busy weeknight using healthy and fresh ingredients.
+When I was working on this Quick Salmon and Zoodles in Parchment, my focus was on #Seafood2xWk, and I was looking for a simple (and quick) dish that could be done by most (if not all) home cooks on a busy weeknight using healthy and fresh ingredients.
 I knew I wanted to cook with parchment as it is such a forgiving method of cooking fish.

 Enter.
 Spiralizer.
 The key to cooking fish in parchment is similar cooking times.
 A primary consideration when pairing proteins and veggies in a parchment wrapper is time required to cook.
 For example: I do not recommend cooking a hard vegetable like spiralized sweet potatoes with fish.
 Fish cooks quickly.
 Many veggies do not.

 Spiralizing vegetables definitely reduces cooking time.
 Zucchini requires less time than sweet potatoes for instance. 🙂 Salmon and zucchini… but what else?
 Pesto perhaps?
 Check.
 What goes with zucchini?
 Corn and tomatoes.
 That’s my process, and it works.

 Perhaps the combination speaks of summer?
 I don’t know… Zucchini, tomatoes, and corn are widely available year ’round.
 Salmon fillets and steaks are as well.
 Grab a GOOD jar of pesto, or make your own.
 (I do both).